-Are you buying a home in North Kingstown?
+Buying or selling a home?
 Greater R.I.
 Properties, LLC can help.

-Here are my nine steps to purchasing a home.
+Below are my nine steps to buying a home.

-When you're ready to get started, just contact me here or e-mail me at .
-I'm glad to address any questions you have about this information.
+If you have questions about this information or if you're prepared to get started, just contact me here or e-mail me at .

 Step 1 – Prepare to purchase a home

-When you start your search, you'll want to put together a list of items you want to have, get a feeling for what school districts and neighborhoods you'd like to live in, and begin planning around your budget.
+You'll most likely want to make an index of items you need, get a feel for what neighborhoods and school districts you want to live in, and start planning around your budget.

-Keeping your mortgage payment less than 1/3 of your net monthly income is a good rule of thumb to follow.
+Ensuring your mortgage payment is less than 1/3 of your net monthly income is a good principle to adhere to.

-Step 2 – Connect with a real estate agent
+Step 2 – Contact a real estate agent

 That's where I come in.